 Wisdom and feelings are deeply connected.
 Growing wiser means getting insight into your own thoughts, feelings, motivations, and judgments.
 It’s not just a question of gaining knowledge or having answers (in fact, one of the wisest things that have ever been said is “I don’t know”).

-According to social psychologists Tom Gilovich and Lee Ross – at Cornell and Stanford Universities respectively – wisdom is not just having acquired knowledge, but also having insight and good judgment.
-Such insights depend on a deep feeling for other another’s motivations, fears, hopes, and passions, as well as how they can get off-track.
+According to social psychologists, Tom Gilovich and Lee Ross – at Cornell and Stanford Universities respectively – wisdom is not just having acquired knowledge, but also having insight and good judgment.
+Such insights depend on a deep feeling for another’s motivations, fears, hopes, and passions, as well as how they can get off-track.
 “To be wise, one must be psych-wise,” they write.

-Daniel Goleman said similar things – though using different language – in his influential best seller Emotional Intelligence, in 1996.
+Daniel Goleman said similar things – though using different language – in his influential bestseller Emotional Intelligence, in 1996.

 Gilovich and Ross explain how blind we can be to our biases.
 We think our perceptions of the world are accurate and objective when they are clearly not.
-Being able to see past our own limitations, using empathy and insight to override judgement and self-interest, comes neither naturally nor easily, but it’s a hallmark of the wise.
+Being able to see past our own limitations, using empathy and insight to override judgment and self-interest, comes neither naturally nor easily, but it’s a hallmark of the wise.